OscarAkaElvis/airgeddon-plugins/README.md

 This plugin was designed to be used on airgeddon v10.0 and __is not needed if you are using airgeddon v10.01 or higher__ because since that version, the compatibility problem was already addressed by default in the core source code of airgeddon.

-#### How to install an airgeddon plugin?

-It is already explained on `airgeddon` Wiki on [this section] with more detail.
-Anyway, summarizing, it consists in just copying the plugin files to the airgeddon's plugins directory (usually is just a `.sh` file, but it could be more files if plugin is more complex).

-Plugins system feature is available from `airgeddon>=10.0`.

 #### What is fixed using this plugin?

 Basically, this fix for the listed Realtek cards the ability to switch mode from monitor to managed and viceversa from airgeddon menus.